Sometimes the Hits Are Mastered from Sub-Generation Tapes…

 The embrace of one third-rate Heavy Vinyl pressing after another by the audiophile community has rendered absurd the pretense that their members ever developed anything beyond the most rudimentary critical listening skills.

 Sadly, the Dunning-Kruger effect, the best explanation for the sorry state of audio these days, means they simply don’t know how little they know and therefore see no reason to doubt their high opinions of themselves, their equipment and their acumen.

 Progress in audio is possible, but only if you know that you are not already at the top of the mountain.
-You should recognize that you have a lot of serious climbing to do.
+The first thing you need to do is to appreciate just how much serious climbing is left to do.

 Michael from Mountains

 Since You Asked